Kappa no Kaikata

+Kappa no Kaikata (カッパの飼い方) is a Japanese manga series written and illustrated by Yūgo Ishikawa.
+It was serialized in Shueisha's seinen manga magazine Weekly Young Jump from 2003 to 2010, with its chapters collected in 15 tankōbon volumes.
+An anime television series adaptation, consisting of 26 episodes of three minutes each, produced by NAS and animated by Picture Magic, was broadcast on Animax from 2004 to 2005.

 Story

 A young man named Watashi (私), upon passing by a pet shop on his way home, happens upon a water Kappa in the window, which he buys, names Kaatan (かぁたん), and is determined to raise as a pet.
 Never having owned a kappa before, he relies on a book that specializes in information on how to raise and train kappa.
 However, Kaatan is harder to train than it immediately seems, and a lot of patience is exerted by Watashi in his effort.